 To resolve these shortcomings, this paper introduces AWED, an aspect-oriented programming language with explicit support for distribution.
 AWED has three main characteristics.
 First, it offers remote pointcuts that can match events on remote hosts, including support for remote sequences.
 Second, it allows for distributed advice execution.
 Third, it provides a model of distributed aspects which addresses deployment, instantiation and data sharing issues.
 Furthermore, we present an implementation of AWED built on top of the dynamic AOP system JAsCo [30].
 This implementation allows to dynamically apply distributed aspects and apply compiler optimizations such as just-in-time compilation and hot swapping.
 Finally, to motivate and illustrate our approach, we present a detailed analysis of crosscutting concerns in the context of the application server JBoss [2], using AWED, in particular, to address modularization issues of the JBoss Cache component.
 This paper is structured as follows.
 Sec.
 2 motivates crosscutting problems concerning replication and transaction concerns in JBoss cache.
 Sec.
 3 presents the AWED aspect language.
 In Sec.
 4 we show how AWED can be applied to different distribution problems, in particular distributed caching schemes.
 Sec.
 5 introduces DJAsCo, our publicly-available prototype implementation of AWED on top of JAsCo.
-Sec 6 discusses related work and Sec.
-7 gives a conclusion and presents future work.
+In Sec.
+6 we evaluate our approach qualitatively and quantitatively.
+Sec.
+7 discusses related work and Sec.
+8 gives a conclusion and presents future work.